Keeping Your Dog Safe

 With 26% of the UK population now owning a dog, and as life starts returning to normal, it’s perfectly reasonable to be asking yourself; is my dog as safe as possible?

-According to government data, 2,000 dog thefts were reported in England and Wales in 2020.
+According to a freedom of information request that included data from 76% of police forces in the UK, the number of dogs thefts reached a seven-year high in 2021.
 This is an alarmingly high number but in the context of there being over 10 million dogs in the UK, the chances of being victim to this crime are still relatively low.
 Whilst the Government is working hard to improve the way the British justice system handles pet thefts, it’s incredibly important that all dog owners do everything they can to make sure their dog is always as safe as possible.

 Out on a walk